SENSE Learning - Safer Recruitment and Selection Policy

 Interview

-Interviewers are not involved in a recruitment exercise and/or appointment where they are related to an applicant or have a close personal relationship with them outside of work, or where any financial gain can be made due to the Referral Scheme.
+Interviewers are not involved in a recruitment exercise and/or appointment where they are related to an applicant or have a close personal relationship with them outside of work, or where any financial gain can be made due to the Referral Payment Scheme.

 All associates are required to declare any familial or close personal relationships with other members of the SENse Learning team.